Starcross/django-starcross-gallery/README.rst

 **GALLERY_LOGO_PATH** -- Default: "gallery/images/starcross.png"

-Path to the header logo within the static directory
+Path to the header logo within the static directory.
+If you do not wish to use a logo, override with a blank string

 **GALLERY_TITLE** -- Default: "Gallery"